 Each student will graduate with a working, well-engineered project completed.
 This might be writing a Twitter clone or doing the same for another well-known website.
 If you were sponsored by an employer, you may produce a project of value for them.
 We work with you to identify an appropriate capstone project.

 Students work at a range of companies, from small startups to large corporations.
 Our biggest hiring partners are USAA, Accenture and HEB, but we have plenty of grads go to smaller companies out of Geekdom and around downtown.

-The average salary of a Web Developer in San Antonio makes around $75,000.
+The average salary of a Web Developer across all levels is around $75,000 in San Antonio.
 As an entry-level Web Developer, the average starting salary will be around $50,000.